duffwang/duffwang.github.io/_posts/2019-02-01-machine-learning-trading.md

 image: /img/3.png
 ---

-In this blog post, I go over some basic technical indicators to use on market data, show how to implement an ensemble learner in Python to predict future prices, and explain why it's nearly impossible to beat the market.
+In this blog post, I go over some basic technical indicators to use on market data, show how to implement an ensemble learner in Python to predict future prices.

 ### Dataset